oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/kubernetes/k8s-setup.md

 worker-2$ exit
 ```

-#### Install Kubernetes on your own compute resources (for example, Oracle Linux servers outside a cloud)
+### Install Kubernetes on your own compute resources

+For example, on Oracle Linux servers outside a cloud.

 These instructions are for Oracle Linux 7u2+.
 If you are using a different flavor of Linux, you will need to adjust them accordingly.